TombolaAcademyFoo/TombolaAcademyApi/README.md

 chmod +x setupkeys.sh
 ./setupkeys.sh [hostname]
 ````
-*[hostname]* is optional - you shouldn't need to supply it on live, as it defaults to eutaveg-01.tombola.emea.
-Use localhost for local files.
+`[hostname]` is optional - you shouldn't need to supply it on live, as it defaults to `eutaveg-01.tombola.emea`.
+Use `localhost` for local files.

 ###Setting up the app
 1. If the npm package is not installed run `npm install git://github.com/TombolaAcademyFoo/TombolaAcademyApi`